itsys-projekt/Har-Tel-Li/README.md

 ## Update Log 1.7:

--Added custom font (symbols only), replaced stars with custom font stars
+-Added custom font (symbols only);
+_->replaced stars with custom font stars
+_->replaced social media icons with custom font social media icons

 -Font-Readme_How_to_use is in folder font